• Gum recession, or gingival recession, is a process in which the soft tissues pull back from the teeth. Gum recession exposes more of the dentition.

 • enzyme suppressants.

-Desensitizing agents may be placed on exposed root surfaces to minimize sensitivity.
+Desensitizing agents may be applied to exposed root surfaces to reduce sensitivity.

 Receding gums surgery

-Surgery is likely to be recommended if the bone surrounding teeth was lost.
+Surgery is likely to be recommended if the bone surrounding the teeth has been lost.

-The simplest form of surgery performed to fix receding gums is open-flap scaling and root planing.
+The most straightforward surgical procedure to treat receding gums is open-flap scaling and root planing.
 It is similar to what was described above, except an incision is made in the soft tissue to “open” it.
-The infection is removed and gums are stitched back together.
+The infection is removed, and the gums are stitched back together.

 If the bone was lost, the periodontist might place regenerative material under the gum before the final step.
 This is usually a tissue-stimulating protein or graft tissue (sourced from another part of your mouth).